kizdude/anaglyph3dconverter/README.md

 # anaglyph3dconverter

-A python script that adds a 3D anaglyph style effect to an image.
+A python script that adds a 3D anaglyph style effect to an image using the Pillow image processing package.

 ## Install
 `pip install -r requirements.txt`